djh1997/proj324/docs/index.md

 ### Theory

 ![lcd workings](lcd/lcdworkings.png)

 In this diagram from Paul Davey's lecture on LCD's last year, you can see the inner working of an individual pixel.

+This works like so;

 1. Light enters the panel through the rear polarizer.
 The light becomes vertically polarized.
 2. The polarized light then passes through the transparent backplane electrode.
-3. As the polarized light passes through the Liquid Crystal fluid it gets twisted into the horizontal plane.
+3. As the polarized light passes through the Liquid crystal fluid it gets twisted into the horizontal plane.
 4. The polarized light passes through the transparent pixel electrode.
 5. Because the light is  polarized in the horizontal plane, it passes through the front horizontal polarizer.